noahtren/GlyphNet/README.md

 ## Installation

-Glyphnet itself is a Python package that depends on TensorFlow 2.0 and Plotly.
-You can install the package and its dependencies with `pip`.
+Glyphnet itself is a Python package that depends on TensorFlow 2.0, tensorflow-addons and plotly.
+You can install the package and its dependencies locally with pip.

 ```
 git clone https://github.com/noahtren/glyphnet